Updated: November 13, 2020 at 3:14PM

 - Chapels are open for individual prayer and hall Masses.

 - Students should use bathrooms and shower rooms only within their sections, and each student should restrict usage to the same 1-3 toilets and showers, which will aid contact tracing.

-- Students are encouraged to use the private sinks in their rooms whenever possible, though sinks in the section bathrooms will remain operable to encourage frequent hand washing, and everyone will be expected to use disposable paper towels.
+- Students are encouraged to use the private sinks in their rooms whenever possible, though sinks in the section bathrooms remain operable to encourage frequent hand washing, and everyone is expected to use disposable paper towels.